 Whether you're about to host the very first intern at your organization or you're a seasoned supervisor with a team of interns, The Exchange is here for your support.
 From recruiting to onboarding and evaluations, we can offer some support and resources to help create a positive experiential learning opportunity.

-If you are recruiting interns for your organization, the best place to start is our Hire Marian University Students page, where you can post the position opening on Handshake and engage in various recruiting opportunities with the university.
+If you are recruiting interns for your organization, the best place to start is our Hire Marian University Students page, where you can post the position opening on CORE and engage in various recruiting opportunities with the university.

 After internship offer and acceptance, many interns will require some or all of the following supports in order to meet academic requirements for credit in their discipline:

 If you have questions or need assistance, please contact The Exchange.

 Launching and supervising an internship in an organization is an exciting challenge.
 Luckily, if this is your first time or if you're looking to re-evaluate your internship structure for optimized learning and performance, there are many resources for your support.